DFE-Digital/itt-mentor-services/docs/connect-to-azure.md

    >
    > ![](images/connect-to-azure/azure-groups.png)

-4. Click "Active" on `s189-teacher-services-cloud-test`.
+4. Click "Activate" on `s189-teacher-services-cloud-test`.

    > Enter a reason for needing access.
 For example, "Running a Rake task".
    >